jlangch/venice/doc/readme/openai-functions.md

 **Translating the answer**

-To ask the model to translate the answer to German, just enhanced the "user" role prompt with the instruction "Translate to German.":
+To ask the model to translate the answer to German, just enhance the "user" role prompt with the instruction "Translate to German.":

 ```